-I’m talking about approaching copy like Daniel Day Lewis approaches acting.
+I’m talking about approaching copy like Daniel Day Lewis approaches method acting.

-I’m talking about plunging into the nuances of your voice, your style, and your message—and compressing them with decades of unconventional stories and conversion techniques that turn your words into something new.
+I’m talking about plunging into the nuances of your voice, your style, and your message—and compressing them with decades of unconventional stories and conversion techniques— so your words turn into something new.
 Something special.
 Something unique.

 And I find ways to enhance your copy by adding elements you’d never imagine could fit…

 Analyzing so many voices and brands taught me to listen to words with a stethoscope and read copy with a magnifying glass.
-Now I can identify your patterns and habits—some you don’t even know you have—and combine them with techniques and magical conversion formulas to make your words sound ‘zactly how you want ’em too.
+Now I can identify your patterns and habits—some you don’t even know you have—and combine them with secret proven conversion techniques and magical formulas to make your words sound ‘zactly how you want ’em too.